Refining trees of tangles in abstract separation systems: inessential parts: Outlook

-Further, let $\tilde{N} \subseteq S_k(G)$ be a nested set that distinguishes the set of $\cF$-tangles of $S_k(G)$ such that every separation in $N$ distinguishes a pair of $\cF$-tangles efficiently.
-Then there exist a nested set $N \subseteq S_k(G)$ with $\tilde{N} \subseteq N$ such that: \begin{itemize} \item every inessential node of $N$ is a star in $\cF$; \item every essential node of $N$ is a maximal regular star in the $\cF$-tangle living at it. \end{itemize} \end{THM} Note that applying \cref{thm:GraphTanglesToT} to the tree set from \cite{CDHH13CanonicalAlg} yields that there exists a \emph{canonical} tree set which can be refined so that both its essential and inessential nodes are small.
+\begin{THM} Let $G$ be a graph, $k \in \N$, and let $\cF$ be a friendly set of stars in $\vS_k(G)$.
+Further, let $\tilde{N} \subseteq S_k(G)$ be a nested set of separations that distinguishes the all the $\cF$-tangles of~$S_k(G)$ so that every separation in~$\tilde{N}$ efficiently distinguishes a pair of $\cF$-tangles of $S_k(G)$.
+Then there exists a nested set $N \subseteq S_k(G)$ with $\tilde{N} \subseteq N$ such that \begin{enumerate}[label=\rm{(\roman*)}] \item every inessential node of $N$ is a star in $\cF$; \item the interior of every essential node of $N$ is of smallest size among all the exclusive stars contained in the $\cF$-tangle living at that node. \end{enumerate} \end{THM}

+Note that applying \cref{thm:GraphTanglesToTNestedSetVersion} to the tree set from \cite{CDHH13CanonicalAlg} yields that there exists a \emph{canonical} tree set which can be refined so that both its essential and inessential nodes are small.